hamwalker/computational-mechanics/module_02/02_Seeing_Stats.md

 Better yet!
 We'll make the size of the "dot" proportional to the popularity of the style in your data set!
 This is called a **bubble chart**.

 How to achieve this idea? you searched online for "mean of a column with pandas" and you landed in [`dataframe.mean()`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.mean.html).
-This could be helpful… But you don't want the mean of a _whole_ column—we want the mean of the column values grouped by _style_.
-Searching online again, you landed in [`dataframe.groupby()`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.groupby.html).
+This could be helpful… But you don't want the mean of a _whole_ column—we want the mean of the column values grouped by _style_. beers_styles = beers_clean.drop(['Unnamed: 0','name','brewery_id','ounces','id'], axis=1).
 This is amazing: `pandas` can group a series for you!

 Here's what you want to do: group beers by style, then compute the mean of `abv` and `ibu` in the groups.
 You experimented with `beers_clean.groupby('style').mean()` and were amazed… However, one thing was bothersome: `pandas` computed the mean (by style) of every column, including the `id` and `brewery_id`, which have no business being averaged.
 So you decided to first drop the columns you don't need, leaving only `abv`, `ibu` and `style`.
 You can use the [`dataframe.drop()`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.drop.html) method for that.
 Check it out!